 If your relationship with the other party is not a close relationship that would qualify for family court, you would file your restraining order under a civil court.
-For instance, let’s say you have an old boss that won’t stop calling you or showing up to your new job, you would get a restraining order from a civil court to cease their harassment.
+For instance, let’s say you have an old boss that won’t stop calling you or showing up to your new job.
+To get legal protection against your old boss, you would get a restraining order from a civil court.

 The criminal courts will issue a certain type of restraining order during the course of a criminal hearing.
 These restraining orders cannot be renewed when they expire.